 Once the ambulance took off with the patient for the hospital, the deputy and I returned to the crash scene, where I took the photos on this page.

 The Colorado State Patrol, which investigates crashes in the state (even on County roads), often won’t respond to deer-hit calls — there are a lot of them in this state.
 But an emergency vehicle in a crash while responding?
 Yeah, they definitely want to come out for those, especially when there’s significant damage.
 (My top-of-the-head damage estimate to my SUV: $3,000 worth.)

-The “good” news for me was: the trooper who came to investigate said I did “everything right.”
+The “good” news for me was: the trooper said I did “everything right.”
 He was satisfied with my speed, and with my decision to continue on to the medical call.

 It’s good to have that sort of backup.
 Often, troopers will cite the driver who hits a deer that jumped in front of them out of nowhere, and that always angers me when I hear about it.
 What, exactly, could the driver have done differently to avoid hitting the deer?!
 But I didn’t have to protest Friday: he did not even mention the idea of giving me a citation.

 I know some will be upset that a deer died.
 Why go “so fast”?
 What if I, or someone else, got hurt?